Trump attacks McConnell as ‘political hack,’ says he will back pro-Trump candidates

 McConnell suggested, however, that he supported further consequences for Trump: “We have a criminal justice system in this country.
 We have civil litigation.
 And former presidents are not immune from being held accountable by either one.”

-In a subsequent interview with Politico, McConnell said he intended to take on the forces of Trumpism as the 2022 congressional midterms approach, intervening in GOP primaries to make sure broadly appealing candidates emerge.
+In a subsequent interview with Politico, McConnell said he intended to take on the forces of Trumpism as the 2022 congressional midterm elections approach, intervening in GOP primaries to make sure broadly appealing candidates emerge.
 Republican strategists are already wary that far-right Trump loyalists could appear in swing states such as Arizona, Ohio and Pennsylvania.
 In North Carolina, one potential candidate is Trump daughter-in-law Lara Trump, a campaign novice.

 “My goal is, in every way possible, to have nominees representing the Republican Party who can win in November,” McConnell told Politico.
 “Some of them may be people the former president likes.
 Some of them may not be.
 The only thing I care about is electability.”

-One prelude for the nasty intraparty battles to come has been the reaction to the seven Republican senators who voted with Democrats to convict Trump.
-Just hours after the Senate voted to acquit, the Republican Party of Louisiana’s executive committee voted unanimously to censure Cassidy — who said the Constitution and the country are “more important than any one person” after voting to convict.
+One prelude to the nasty intraparty battles to come has been the reaction to the seven Republican senators who voted with Democrats to convict Trump.
+Just hours after the Senate voted to acquit, the Republican Party of Louisiana’s executive committee voted unanimously to censure Cassidy — who said after voting to convict that the Constitution and the country are “more important than any one person.”

 The North Carolina Republican Party quickly followed suit against Burr, with the group’s executive director, Michael Whatley, calling Burr’s vote to convict “shocking and disappointing.”